nmolinatcv/tcv-notes/README.md

 List of terms, questions and notes for reference.
 Will just dump here for easy searching w/ `cmd+f`

 ## General TCV Terms

 **What is H&M?**
-Stands for Hearts & Mind... which also needs an explanation.
-This is an interest level reserved for the top 20 companies.
+Stands for Hearts & Mind... which is an interest level reserved for the top 20 companies.

 **Lead Partner vs PVP**
 _-_